hashkrish/se2001-notes/ppa/ppa_4.1/README.md

 ## Instructions

 Your command should be stored in a file named `dirs.sh`.
-The script will not recieve any input from the arguments or standard input.
+The script will not receive any input from the arguments or standard input.
 The script should print the output to the standard output.

 ## Sample Input

 If the current working directory has the following directories:

 ```bash
 $ ls -l
 drwxrwxrwx 2 user user 4096 Sep  1 12:00 dir1